 Short- and long-term effects of alcohol impact students/employees and their lives.
-CCA's Drug and Alcohol Prevention webpage notes health risks of drug and alcohol use and abuse and is found at https://www.ccaurora.edu/students/student-right-know/drug-alcohol-prevention.
+CCA's Legal Notices webpage notes risk of drug and alcohol use and abuse and is found at Legal Notices - Community College of Aurora (ccaurora.edu)

 Short and long-term effects of drug use can impact an employee's ability to do their job.
-Employees are informed at New Employee Orientations of available drug counseling, rehabilitation, and other employee support programs (Addendums A and E).
+Employees are informed at New Employee Orientations of AOD policy and resources available for employees (Addendums A and E).

-If students struggle with alcohol or other drugs, CCA's Office of the Dean of Student Success has resources to help.
-For employees struggling with alcohol or other drugs, Human Resources has resources to help.
+For students struggling with alcohol or drug use, CCA's Division of Student Success has resources to help.
+For employees struggling with alcohol or drug use, Human Resources has resources to help.